Beverly City Schools

-The Beverly City Schools is a community public school district that serves students in pre-kindergarten through eighth grade from Beverly in Burlington County, New Jersey, United States.
+The Beverly City Schools is a community public school district that serves students in pre-kindergarten through eighth grade from Beverly in Burlington County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising one school, had an enrollment of 314 students and 28.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 344 students and 37.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.3:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "B", the second lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "B", the second lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 For ninth through twelfth grades, students in public school attend Palmyra High School in Palmyra, together with students from Riverton, as part of a sending/receiving relationship with the Palmyra Public Schools.
-As of the 2018–19 school year, the high school had an enrollment of 468 students and 39.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
+As of the 2023–24 school year, the high school had an enrollment of 407 students and 33.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
 Beverly's sending relationship has been in place since 1967 after the City of Burlington Public School District decided that it could no longer accommodate students from Beverly at Burlington City High School.